Allegheny-Computer-Science-111-F2017/cs111-F2017-lab1-starter/README.md

 discover a problem with the laboratory assignment sheet, then please raise an issue in the [cs111-F2017-labs](https://github.com/Allegheny-Computer-Science-111-F2017/cs111-F2017-labs) repository and mention this assignment.
-Students who find and use the appropriate GitHub issue tracker to correctly document a mistake in any aspect of this laboratory assignment will receive extra credit towards their grade for it.
+Students who find, and use the appropriate GitHub issue tracker to correctly document, a mistake in any aspect of this laboratory assignment will receive extra credit towards their grade for it.